 - They are gluten free and dairy free!

-Blueberries – I recommend fresh blueberries for this recipe.
-You can substitute with frozen berries if you’d like.
+- Blueberries - I recommend fresh blueberries for this recipe.
+You can substitute with frozen blueberries if you'd like.

 The lemon streusel topping is optional.
 If you want to include it, you will need gluten free 1-to-1 flour, sugar, vegan butter and lemon zest.